Vietnamese diaspora: United Kingdom

 Vietnamese residing in the United Kingdom number around 55,000 people, in contrast to the trend of the U.K. tending to have the largest East and South East Asian diasporas in Europe.
 In the 1980s, Prime Minister Margaret Thatcher agreed to take quotas of refugees and 12,000 boat people came to Britain.
-An underreported number of illegal Vietnamese immigrants abroad reside in the United Kingdom.
-There are Vietnamese, lacking official papers and denied official assistance, unfortunately, may become involved in human trafficking, such as unknowingly being hired in cannabis factories.
+Some illegal Vietnamese immigrants abroad reside in the United Kingdom.
+There are Vietnamese, lacking official papers and denied official assistance, may become involved in human trafficking, such as unknowingly being hired in cannabis factories.
 The Essex lorry deaths highlighted the issue of illegal Vietnamese immigrants being smuggled from poverty-stricken regions of Vietnam to other parts of the world.

 Poland

-Around 50,000 Vietnamese live in Poland, mostly in big cities.
+Around 50,000 Vietnamese live in Poland.
 They publish a number of newspapers, both pro- and anti-Communist.
 The first immigrants were Vietnamese students at Polish universities in the post-World War II era.
-These numbers increased slightly during the Vietnam War, when agreements between the communist Vietnamese and Polish governments allowed Vietnamese guest workers to obtain industrial training in Poland.
-A large number of Vietnamese immigrants also arrived after 1989.
+These numbers increased during the Vietnam War, when agreements between the communist Vietnamese and Polish governments allowed Vietnamese guest workers to obtain industrial training in Poland.
+Vietnamese immigrants also arrived after 1989.

 Belgium

 An estimated 14,000 ethnic Vietnamese reside in Belgium as of 2012.
 Similar to the Vietnamese community in France, the Vietnamese Belgian community traces its roots to before the end of the Vietnam War.
-Beginning in the mid-1960s, Belgium became a popular alternative destination to France for South Vietnamese seeking higher education and career opportunities abroad.
-A much larger influx of Vietnamese arrived as refugees after the Fall of Saigon.
-After the Berlin Wall fell in 1989, a small number of Vietnamese workers in former Soviet Bloc countries who were sponsored by the communist Vietnamese government also sought asylum in Belgium.
+Beginning in the 1960s, Belgium became an alternative destination to France for South Vietnamese seeking higher education and career opportunities abroad.
+A larger influx of Vietnamese arrived as refugees after the Fall of Saigon.
+After the Berlin Wall fell in 1989, a number of Vietnamese workers in former Soviet Bloc countries who were sponsored by the communist Vietnamese government also sought asylum in Belgium.

 The Vietnamese Belgian population largely resides in and around the capital of Brussels or in the southern French-speaking Wallonia region, especially around the city of Liège.
-As in France, South Vietnamese refugees to Belgium were largely of higher social standing and integrated much easier into their host country's society than their peers who settled in North America, Australia and the rest of Europe due to better linguistic and cultural knowledge.
-The Vietnamese Belgian community is strongly attached to its counterpart community in France, with both communities largely achieving higher socioeconomic success in their host countries than other overseas Vietnamese populations.
+As in France, South Vietnamese refugees to Belgium were largely of higher social standing and integrated easier into their host country's society than their peers who settled in North America, Australia and the rest of Europe due to better linguistic and cultural knowledge.

 Russia

 Vietnamese people in Russia form the 72nd-largest ethnic minority community in Russia according to the 2002 census.
-The census estimated their population at only 26,205 individuals, making them among the smaller groups of Việt Kiều.
+The census estimated their population at 26,205 individuals, making them among the smaller groups of Việt Kiều.